dusanrsc/dusanrsc/README.md

 - 👋 Hi, I’m @dusanrsc!
 - 🌱 I’m currently learning: AWS, Docker.
-- ⚡ Interested in: Backend and AI.
+- ⚡ Interested in: * but Backend, AI.
 - 📫 How to reach me: dusanrosic25.06.1997@gmail.com
 - ✨ Do not forget to check out my: https://gist.github.com/dusanrsc.